jvc56/MineGCG/README.md

 Contact randomracerteam@gmail.com if you think a game was omitted by mistake.

-# Alchemist Cup Qualifiers
+# 2021 WESPAC Qualifiers

-The Alchemist Cup Qualifiers page is a list of the registered NASPA players for the Alchemist Cup.
+The 2021 WESPAC Qualifiers page is a list of the registered NASPA players for the 2021 WESPAC Championship.
 Registrants are listed by country and ordered by qualifying rating.
 Players' qualifying ratings are in white and the difference between their qualifying rating and their current rating is in red or green.
-You can learn more <a href="https://www.scrabbleplayers.org/w/2020_Alchemist_Cup_Qualification_System">here</a>.
+You can learn more <a href="http://www.scrabbleplayers.org/w/2021_WESPA_Championship">here</a>.

 # RandomRacer 2.0